 The fifth metric that is overlooked frequently, although not applicable to many companies, is the number of users and/or subscribers a company has, and how much this has grown since the last quarter.
 In general, this is more applicable in the technology industry.

 For example, with companies like Netflix (NFLX), a subscription-driven media services provider, investors are more concerned about subscriber numbers and subscriber growth than they are EPS or revenue for the quarter.
 Essentially, this is because in the long-run, this is what will drive the company towards larger profits.

-Another example is Snapchat (SNAP), a multimedia messaging app, with their focus being on user retention and app usage.
+Another example is Snapchat (SNAP), a multimedia camera-based messaging app, with their focus being on user retention and app usage.
 In particular, Snapchat focuses on the daily active users and monthly active users, which if beat when earnings are released, typically drive the stock price up.
 So, as long as these numbers keep growing month to month, more people will come to the platform and use it, which means in the long-run there will be more profit for the company.